Short Frequently Asked Questions:

 How long will each treatment take?

-Your initial consultation will take 30 minutes and will include a thorough history and examination as well as some treatment.
-Follow-up treatments are also 30 minutes, but because the case history has already been taken, more time for treatment is available, if needed.
+Your initial consultation will take up to 30 minutes and will include a thorough history and examination as well as some treatment.
+Follow-up treatments are also up to 30 minutes, but because the case history has already been taken, more time for treatment is available, if needed.

 What do I need to bring?